 The street signs in the movie marked the location as being on the corner of Broadway and Steiner.

 How the house looks today, shown from the corner we never see in the movie (via inetours):

 When Robin Williams died in 2014, the house became a kind of shrine for his fans.
 His Napa Valley Estate is now on the market:

-An arsonist recently set two blazes outside the house, and San Francisco police are investigating.
+An arsonist recently set two blazes outside the “Mrs. Doubtfire” house.
 Fortunately, the homeowner was able to put both of them out before too much damage was done.